Kings Labradoodles

 Generations

-Labradoodles and Australian Labradoodles are graded on generations to indicate how far away they are from the original pairing.
+Labradoodles and Australian Labradoodles are graded on generations to indicate how far away they are from their original pairing.
 This can be a first generation, a poodle x labrador - (L01) - through to a full Multigenerational Australian Labradoodle - (AL) and anything in between.
 With a first generation, a pups coat and appearance and temperament is unpredictable.
 The pup could have a Labrador coat or a Poodle coat, which means it could have straight shedding hair or curly non-shedding hair.

 Multigenerational Australian Labradoodle and Labradoodle